 In this unit, the student will focus on the delivery of clinical health services to adults with common acute health conditions.
-Health promotion and illness prevention are explored in relation to episodic illness in the adult.
+Health promotion and illness prevention are explored in relation to episodic illnesses in the adult.
 The student will also learn to distinguish emergency situations from routine presentations and will review how to initiate and transfer care.
-Simple wound closure methods are also reviewed in this unit.

 Unit 3: Nurse Practitioner Practice: Tertiary Prevention, Health Promotion and Primary Care of Adults with Chronic Presentations

 In this unit, the student will review the diagnosis, treatment and management of adults with chronic diseases in the primary care setting.
 Special emphasis is given to hypertension, diabetes, dyslipidemia, COPD and asthma.
 The student will also explore tertiary prevention and health promotion strategies for adults with chronic conditions along the wellness continuum.
-The student will also consider the ANP core competency of research and to locate, interpret and incorporate scholarly research into their practice with adults.
+In this unit, and throughout the course, the student will practice the ANP core competency of research and to locate, interpret and incorporate scholarly research into their practice with adults.

 The assessment structure for NURS 526 is based on the following course activities, with the percentage weighting of each activity as indicated.
 The final grade for the course is a composite mark based on your performance on these course activities.

-In order to pass NURS 526, you must achieve a minimum mark of 65% (6.5/10) on conference participation, a minimum combined mark of 65% (26/40) on the written assignments, and a minimum combined mark of 70% (35/50) on the midterm examination and final examination.
+In order to pass NURS 526, you must achieve a minimum mark of 70% (7/10) on participation in the PBL forums, a minimum combined mark of 70% (28/40) on the written assignments, and a minimum combined mark of 70% (35/50) on the midterm examination and final examination.